gmc-code/PC-microbit-micropython/docs/challenges/number_chooser.rst

 -------------------------------

 | The code below chooses a number from 0 to 9.
 These limits are set in the **select_number** function.
-| In the main while loop, the function, **select_number**, is called to choose a number, **num**, which is then displayed.
+| In the main while-loop, the function, **select_number**, is called to choose a number, **num**, which is then displayed.
 | The function, **select_number**, starts the variable, **counter**, at 5.
-| The while loop keeps running until the B button is pressed, then the variable, **counter**, is returned.
+| The while-loop keeps running until the B-button is pressed, then the variable, **counter**, is returned.
-| In the while loop, button-A pressing is used to increase the variable, **counter**, until it gets to its biggest allowed value, 9, then it restarts at 0.
+| In the while-loop, button-A pressing is used to increase the variable, **counter**, until it gets to its biggest allowed value, 9, then it restarts at 0.

 .. code-block:: python